 What if you’re wrong?

 Peter Theil discusses this idea in his book, Zero to One: Notes on Startups, or How to Build the Future.
-In the chapter, All Happy Companies Are Different, he has a section called Competitive Lies.
+Read the chapter, All Happy Companies Are Different, section, Competitive Lies.

-Theil explains it this way on page 28, “Entrepreneurs are always biased to understate the scale of competition, but that’s the biggest mistake a startup can make.
+Theil explains on page 28, “Entrepreneurs are always biased to understate the scale of competition, but that’s the biggest mistake a startup can make.
 The fatal temptation is to describe your market extremely narrowly so that you dominate it by definition.”

-He goes on to say on page 30, “Non-monopolists (most entrepreneurs) exaggerate their distinction by defining their market as the intersection of various smaller markets… Monopolists, by contrast, disguise their monopolies by framing their market as the union of several larger markets.”
+On page 30 he says, “Non-monopolists (most entrepreneurs) exaggerate their distinction by defining their market as the intersection of various smaller markets… Monopolists, by contrast, disguise their monopolies by framing their market as the union of several larger markets.”

-For example, let’s say you own a food-allergy conscious, European bakery and coffeehouse.
+For example, you own a food-allergy conscious, European bakery and coffeehouse.

-It would be tempting to think your competition is only other health-centric cafes when Theil argues your real competition is every other breakfast place out there (yes, that includes behemoths like McDonald’s).
+You might think your competition is only other health-centric cafes.
+Theil argues your competition is every other breakfast place out there (yes, that includes behemoths like McDonald’s).

 In comparison, podcasts have roughly 3 competitors: